jimanaka/dotfiles-old/README.md

 Please move or remove them before you can switch branches.
 Aborting
 ```
-    * This occurs due to already-existing files on your computer overlapping with the dotfiles.
-Fix this by by backing up or deleting the overlapping files, then run
+It means you have already-existing files on your machine that conflicts with the repo.
+To resolve this, backup or delete the conflicting files and run:
 ```sh
 $ config checkout
 ```